maniach1998/hotel-management/README.md

 - [x] add type checking for room capacity
 - [ ] add type checking helper for optional fields (allows empty string)
 - [ ] add address and contact info to hotel schema

+Booking Functionality Issue

+Currently, there seems to be an issue with the frontend implementation for bookings.
+To facilitate testing and showcase the backend functionality, I've included instructions below on how to make bookings using Postman:

+Instructions for Bookings Testing:

+To simulate bookings, you can utilize Postman by sending a POST request to http://localhost:3000/bookings/ with the following raw JSON data:
+{
+"hotel":"6580983451f912f81a8099ca",
+"room":"6580984451f912f81a8099ce",
+"bookedBy":"65808a94dea13f96f59d5235",
+"bookedFrom":"12/25/2023",
+"bookedTill":"12/30/2023"
+}

+Please note that this method bypasses the frontend and directly interacts with the backend for booking functionalities.